blogpocket/ocultar-imagenes/README.md

 # Hide Images
 Allows the admin to hide all images on the website by replacing them with their alt text or a default message.
 This plugin is intended to support World Sight Day and promote the use of the ALT parameter.
 # Upload and Install the Plugin
-- Save the hide-images-october-10.php file.
-- Use an FTP client or your hosting's file manager to upload the file to the WordPress plugins folder: /wp-content/plugins/.
+- Use an FTP client or your hosting's file manager to upload the zip file to the WordPress plugins folder: /wp-content/plugins/ocultar-imagenes.
 - Go to the WordPress admin panel.
 - Navigate to Plugins > Installed Plugins.
-- Find "Hide Images on October 10" and click Activate.
+- Find "Ocultar Imágenes" and click Activate.
 # Test the Plugin
 To make sure the plugin is working properly:
 - Navigate to Settings > Hide Images and enable image hiding by checking the box that says "Check this box to hide images from content."